Rock-VbCity/QSE/docs/Grunt-Installation.md

 * [How To Install Node.Js And NPM On Windows](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
 * [nodejs.org Downloads and Installation](https://nodejs.org/en/download/)

-Either one will do, we followed the directions from the Phoenixnap web site.
+Either one will do, we followed the directions from the Phoenixnap web site (The first link shown above).

 ##### Step 1 Download Node.js Installer